o3de/o3de.org/content/docs/tools-ui/component-library/uidev-context-menu-component.md

 ---
+linktitle: Context Menu
+title: O3DE UI Context Menu Component
-description: ' Use the O3DE UI 2.0 context menu component to display a popup menu with a list of context-appropriate actions. '
+description: Use the O3DE UI context menu component to display a popup menu with a list of context-appropriate actions.
-title: O3DE UI menu component
+toc: true
 ---

 {{< preview-migrated >}}